amiralba/Learning-Projects/README.md

 # Amir-Learning Repository

 Welcome to the **Amir-Learning Repository**! 🎉

-This repository is a showcase of my journey into coding and software development, featuring various small apps and games that helped me grasp foundational concepts and grow my skills.
+This repository showcases my journey into coding and software development using technologies like **Python, TypeScript, Django, and various libraries and frameworks**.

 ---